-The following titles fall under the reappointment and promotion criteria outlined in UNT Policy 06.005, Non- Tenure Track Faculty Reappointment and Promotion.
+The following titles fall under the reappointment and promotion criteria outlined in UNT Policy 06.005, Professional Faculty Reappointment and Promotion.

 Assistant Professor of Practice, Associate Professor of Practice, and Professor of Practice.
-Assistant professor of practice, associate professor of practice, and professor of practice are non-tenured faculty members who have particular expertise in given areas based on experience and education in addition to or in place of academic credentials.
+Assistant professor of practice, associate professor of practice, and professor of practice are professional faculty members who have particular expertise in given areas based on experience and education in addition to or in place of academic credentials.
 Duties may include teaching, research, and/or service.

 Assistant Research Professor, Associate Research Professor, Research Professor.
-An assistant research professor, associate research professor or research professor is a non-tenure track faculty member with a primary focus on research with few or no teaching responsibilities, who is funded by external grants.
+An assistant research professor, associate research professor or research professor is a professional faculty member with a primary focus on research with few or no teaching responsibilities, who is funded by external grants.

 Clinical Assistant Professor, Clinical Associate Professor, and Clinical Professor.
-Clinical assistant professor, clinical associate professor, and clinical professor are non-tenure track faculty members who have expertise or specialization in a specific profession and whose primary responsibilities are performed in a clinical, professional, or practicum setting.
+Clinical assistant professor, clinical associate professor, and clinical professor are professional faculty members who have expertise or specialization in a specific profession and whose primary responsibilities are performed in a clinical, professional, or practicum setting.

 Instructor.
-An instructor is a non-tenure track faculty member who has not completed the terminal degree at the time of hire.
+An instructor is a professional faculty member who has not completed the terminal degree at the time of hire.
 Upon completion of the degree, the appointment may be changed to a tenure-track appointment.
 Instructors are expected to perform the responsibilities of teaching, scholarship, and service.

 Lecturer, Senior Lecturer, Principal Lecturer.
-A lecturer is a non-tenure track faculty member possessing the necessary academic credentials to teach assigned courses, with a primary focus on teaching with few or no service or research responsibilities.
+A lecturer is a professional faculty member possessing the necessary academic credentials to teach assigned courses, with a primary focus on teaching with few or no service or research responsibilities.